yamash723/macos/README.md

 ```
 ./install.sh --vscode
 ```
 These configurations are for VSCode.
-These will be symlinked force to VSCode setting directory.
+These will be symlinked forcely to VSCode setting directory.

 * **settings.json** -- user Settings.
 * **keybindings.json** -- shortcut Key Settings.